NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Black Hole Armor.md

 **Requirements** The _black hole armor_ has absorbed six or more projectiles

-**Effect** All the projectiles absorbed by the armor appear out of thin air, as though transported there, falling in a 10-foot burst within 120 feet of you.
+**Effect** All the projectiles absorbed by the armor appear out of thin air, as though transported there, falling in a @Template\[burst|distance:10\] within 120 feet of you.
 Each creature in the burst takes 10d8 piercing with a DC 35 Reflex check save.
 The absorbed projectiles are all expended, and the armor's joints stop glowing.

 *Source: Pathfinder Treasure Vault*
 *OGL*